 A second step is just as critical as the “what” you offer which is the new role your team takes on.
 Align your team to be enablers for those in the business and the application leaders using this self-service, focus on offering best practices, share knowledge and create training to simplify onboarding.
 Create the whole product of offering integration as a service and a great experience for the business to use this service.

 Gartner covered hybrid integration at last week’s Applications Strategies & Solutions Summit.
 The new role Gartner calls an Integration Strategy Empowerment Team (ISET), Gartner subscribers can read more about this here.

 Align and inspire engagement

-For any hybrid integration strategy to be effective, a company must open their data flows to drive their innovation forward (read more here about selecting the best HIP).
+For any hybrid integration strategy to be effective, a company must open its data flows to drive its innovation forward (read more here about selecting the best HIP).
 A modern IT infrastructure is where “data/content is the natural resource.”
 Don’t be fooled into complacency, engagement is where innovation really happens.
 Note that any integration you support must have an API-first approach.

 Get on the API Management lifecycle

 To move forward, you must move with the times.
 A hybrid integration solution is no different.
 A company must embrace a full-on Amplify API Management lifecycle.
 What does this involve you ask?
 For starters, a company must recognize the business value of APIs, the role APIs play in continuous innovation that is part of being digital.
 At its basics, yes “create, control and consume every aspect of the API lifecycle” but do so in the context of the business to be truly successful with their hybrid integration solution.